cuinjune/face-dj/README.md

 * Tilting the head based on the Y-axis controls the panning.
 * Tilting the head based on the X-axis controls the filter cutoff.
 * Opening/closing your mouth controls the filter resonance.
+* Saying something to the microphone plays a vocoder

 ## Setup
 1. Installation of node.js is required.
 Follow [this guide](https://github.com/itp-dwd/2020-spring/blob/master/guides/installing-nodejs.md) to install it.